 Cookie Troubleshooting: Why are my cookies not chewy?

-With cookies, even 1 Tbsp of flour can make a difference in the end result.
+With cookies, even 1 tablespoon of flour can make a difference in the end result.
 That is why I ALWAYS recommend weighing flour with a scale for cookie recipes.
 The main reason cookies get too "fluffy" and not chewy is because there is too much flour in the dough.

 The second reason?
 Your cookies baked too long.